ardalis/ardalis-com-gatsby/beta/content/blog/2021-year-in-review.md

 Looking through my order histories on various sites for 2021 I really didn't buy much in the way of work gear.
 My desktops and laptops are all still working fine for my needs.

-About the only"fun" and kind of high tech purchase we got was a new [electric zero turn mower (Ego Z6)](https://egopowerplus.com/zero-turn-riding-mower-zt4204l/), which does a good job and has good battery life/range once you max it out with 6 batteries.
+About the only "fun" and kind of high tech purchase we got was a new [electric zero turn mower (Ego Z6)](https://egopowerplus.com/zero-turn-riding-mower-zt4204l/), which does a good job and has good battery life/range once you max it out with 6 batteries.

 ## Work Stuff